Aryamanz29/iperf3-example/README.md

 - [x] Use connection module of openwisp-controller to connect to device using SSH.
 - [x] It should be optional and disabled by default.
 - [ ] It can be run default every night, and It can be configurable by organization in setting.
-- [ ] Implement a lock to allow only 1 Iperf check per server at a time.
+- [ ] {WIP} Implement a lock to allow only 1 Iperf check per server at a time.
+- [ ] {WIP} Implement logic which creates the metric, chart and alert settings objects.
 - [ ] SSH into device, launch Iperf TCP client, repeat for UDP, collect data of both tests in a data structure.
-- [ ] Implement logic which creates the metric, chart and alert settings objects.
 - [ ] Document how this check works.
 - [ ] Achieve at least 99% test coverage for this feature.